 Can the brain heal itself after a stroke?

-Does stroke affect memory?
+Does a stroke affect your memory?

-Do stroke patients recover better at home?
+Do stroke patients recover better with after stroke live in care?

 Specialised after stroke care, perfect for all your care needs at home.